-So, it comes to no surprise that you might want to use it outside your PS4, like when you play on a computer.
+So, it comes as no surprise that you might want to use it outside your PS4, like when you play on a computer.
 Can you do that?

-Why yes, the Dualshock is compatible with Windows, but connecting it can be a bit of a long process.
+Why yes, the Dualshock is compatible with Windows, but connecting it can be a bit of a long process, especially if you want to play non-steam pc games.
 To help you do it, we prepared the following flowchart to guide you step by step.

 Before we show the infographic, however, you should know that If your computer doesn't have Bluetooth, you will need another way to connect your controller to it.
-This can be done via a mini USB cable or with the official wireless adaptor for the PS4 controller.
+This can be done via a micro USB cable or with the official wireless adapter for the PS4 controller.

 All set?
 Then let´s move on to...

 Guide on how to connect your Dualschok 4 to a computer (Flowchart)

 In case you need it, here´s a direct link to the DS4 GitHub page.